adityamind/first-app/README.md

 #follow the below process to run it

-#1.install all the dependencies.
+1.install all the dependencies.

-#2.create a temp directory where the app.py resides.
+2.create a temp directory where the app.py resides.

-#3.create a test.pdf file in temp directory
+3.create a test.pdf file in temp directory

-#4. now compile and run.
+4. now compile and run.

-#5.send a post request to the api.
+6.send a post request to the api.

-#format given below
+format given below

-#{
+{

-#"path":"original pdf path",
+"path":"original pdf path",

-#"page_no":pdf page number that will be rotate,
+"page_no":pdf page number that will be rotate,

-#"rotate":angle of rotation(e.g, 90,180,270,360 etc)
+"rotate":angle of rotation(e.g, 90,180,270,360 etc)

-#}
+}